What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 Feminine plural articles

-You can’t really go wrong with these, as there’s only one article to choose from: LE.
+You can’t really go wrong, because there’s only one article to choose from: LE.

 When to use “le”

-LE is used in combination with all plural feminine nouns and adjectives, no matter what letter they begin with.
+LE is used in combination with all plural feminine nouns and adjectives, no matter what letter they start with.

 Yes, it’s that simple.

-So you have la lampada which becomes le lampade, la iena that turns into le iene.
-Or l’orma, the footprint, that becomes le orme, the footprints.
+So you have la lampada which becomes le lampade, la iena which becomes le iene.
+Or l’orma, the footprint, which becomes le orme, the footprints.

 Le lampade sono accese.